 Naturally upon receipt of this message, I went to the U.S. Trademark web site and searched the term diamond concierge service.
 This provided me with one result for the registration of a service mark that includes the words “Diamond Concierge Service” registered to be used as part of a logo.

-Obviously I’m going to have to consult with my attorney about the difference between a trademark and service marks.
-However it seems to me that I’m using what is known as “common words and phrases” to describe a basic service that is provided by every diamond dealer and jeweler throughout the world.
+Obviously, I’m going to have to consult with my attorney about the difference between a trademark and service marks.
+However, it seems to me that I’m using what is known as “common words and phrases” to describe a basic service that is provided by every diamond dealer and jeweler throughout the world.

 I don’t believe that the terms “diamond” or “concierge” or “service” can be trademarked as they are common use terms.
 The Service Mark application specifically states that “No claim is made to the exclusive right to use “diamond” and “service” apart from the mark as shown.”

-Personally I don’t think that my use of the term “Diamond Concierge Service” violates the “Service mark” of Shiraz Jewels LLC, which is the registered owner of the Service Mark.
-My use of the common phrase Diamond Concierge Service would only do so, if I attempted to promote my version of the service using a logo which very closely resembled their logo, including the concept of a butler serving a diamond on a tray, with a yellow background, and the words Diamond Concierge Service printed in a similar font and color scheme.
-I suppose we’ll see what my lawyer has to say… Update: he said “Their argument lacks any merit.”
+Personally, I don’t think that my use of the term “Diamond Concierge Service” violates the “Service mark” of Shiraz Jewels LLC, which is the registered owner of the Service Mark.
+My use of the common phrase Diamond Concierge Service would only do so, if I attempted to promote my version of the service using a logo that very closely resembled their logo, including the concept of a butler serving a diamond on a tray, with a yellow background, and the words Diamond Concierge Service printed in a similar font and color scheme.
+I suppose we’ll see what my lawyer has to say… Update: he said, “Their argument lacks any merit.”